The Travellers (2025 film): Critical response

 Film Ink rated the film 14 out of 20, stating that it is "a cozy comedy-drama".
-The Age said their are "passages of light and shade finely etched in a poignantly funny film".
+The Age said there are "passages of light and shade finely etched in a poignantly funny film".
 Richard Wilkinson, Nine Entertainment Editor said the film is "a triumph... a timeless story beautifully told" in an interview with Bryan Brown and Bruce Beresford on A Current Affairs.
 Ruari Elkington from The Conversation also gave the film a positive review stating, those who see the film "will be rewarded with a gently unfurling yarn that delivers on the promise of Beresford's and Brown's brand of prestige Australian drama."
 He went on to say that "there won't be five other titles much like The Travellers in Australian cinemas this year, or any other year."

 The Australian declared the film "an exquisite gift from the legendary Bruce Beresford" rating it 4 out of 5.
 Nikki Gemmell gave the film a positive review, calling Luke Bracey's performance "a revelation".
 Sandra Hall of the Sydney Morning Herald praised Bryan Brown's performance stating he was "a joy to watch" and that the film was "poignantly funny."
 Sandra rated the film 4 out of 5 stars.